sharetribe/flex-docs/src/docs/operator-guides/migrating-from-outside-sharetribe/index.md

 #### Timestamp

-In Intermediary, a timestamp is an `#inst` tagged element.
+Timestamp in .edn is given as an `#inst` tagged element.

 ```
 :createdAt #inst "2018-04-17T06:55:04.291-00:00"